-A: The Port will reimburse eligible expenses as outlined in the Work Plan upon submittal of invoice and expense documentation.
-Reimbursement request may be submitted monthly, or upon project completion and deliverables per the contract.
+A: The Port will reimburse eligible expenses as outlined in the Contract Scope of Work upon submittal of invoice and expense documentation including copies of original receipts.
+Reimbursement request may be submitted monthly or upon project completion and deliverables per the contract.
+Request for payment must be submitted as an official invoice.